DataDog/integrations-extras/singlestoredb_cloud/README.md

 ## Overview

 SingleStoreDB Cloud is a distributed, relational database with optimized speed and scalability to support data-intensive and real-time applications.
-Using this Integration, you can monitor overall health and performance of a SinglestoreDB Cloud Workspace Group/Cluster.
+Using this integration, you can monitor the overall health and performance of a SinglestoreDB Cloud Workspace Group/Cluster.
 To integrate Datadog with SingleStoreDB Cloud, install the Datadog SingleStore integration and then configure it in the [Cloud Portal][1].

 Connect SinglestoreDB Cloud to Datadog in order to: